-In a few hours we were able to produce a considerable quantity of pure salt cakes (Fig. 16).
+In a few hours we were able to produce a considerable quantity of pure salt cakes (Figure 16).
 Clearly, great quantities of salt could be produced in antiquity, and the question arises as to the use to which they could have been put.
-The ancient settlement at Qraya was, we saw, very small and without any of the traits distinctive of an urban center.
-On the other hand, the general setup of the remains found in the excavations, and the sheer quantity of beveled rim bowls, indicate a large scale activity hardly in keeping with the needs of a small village.
+The ancient settlement at Qraya was, we saw,

-For this reason, we have suggested (Buccellati 1990 "Dawn") that the site was an outpost established specifically to provide the northern cities of the Protoliterate period with salt in the first place, and also with fish, which was plentiful in the Euphrates, but not available in the plains of the "upper country."
+For this reason, we have suggested (Buccellati 1990 'Dawn') that the site was an outpost established specifically to provide the northern cities of the Protoliterate period with salt in the first place, and also with fish, which was plentiful in the Euphrates, but not available in the plains of the 'upper country.'
 What is significant about this is that the entire commercial network would have been initiated and then managed by the cities in the north, without any previous local expertise or even knowledge of the potential of salt production.
 It was not a regular trade exchange, neither symmetrical nor asymmetrical.
 It was rather an endogenous production activity, i. e., one started and managed by the recipients of the goods, the cities in the north.

-To extract the salt cake from the beveled rim bowl, one could hit the base of the upturned vessel (Fig. 17), which would neatly break the bowl in two (Fig. 18).
+To extract the salt cake from the beveled rim bowl, one could hit the base of the upturned vessel (Figure 17), which would neatly break the bowl in two (Figure 18).
 This singular breakage pattern, along the longitudinal axis of the bowl, can be noted frequently in the sherds of the bowls found in ancient discards, and can only be attributed to an intentional act.